openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 ### Decision

-Deprecate and schedule removal of the Decimal64 message from gNMI and stipulate all Decimal64 values in the OpenConfig models be delivered as gNMI.TypedValue.double_val.
+This document details the proposal (and decision, once approved) to deprecate and schedule removal of the Decimal64 message from gNMI and stipulate all Decimal64 values in the OpenConfig models be delivered as gNMI.TypedValue.double_val.